 Reason for asking: In many jurisdictions, it is NOT a requirement that a Real Estate Listing Agent practice his craft full-time.
-While some places, such as my native Winnipeg, DO require that real estate be our ONLY profession, there are many places where your Real Estate Listing Agent could work on your file during the day, and then serve your meals at the local restaurant at night.
+There are many places (now including Winnipeg) where your Real Estate Listing Agent could work on your file during the day, and then serve your meals at the local restaurant at night.

 Answer to look for: YES!
 Don’t list with a real estate listing agent who might have to choose between showing your home and picking up an extra shift at the local Piggly-Wiggly for some fast cash.